aburg/fundstelle000/README.md

 # Fundstelle000

 A tool for my dad.
+Do not use this.
+It will hurt you.
 I might learn some golang here...